 When I’m around town working, people are always asking about the planner they see me using.
 So what is the Full Focus Planner, and can it actually help you get the focus you need to feel productive and accomplish your goals?
 This full review will show you the good, the bad, and answer questions you didn’t even think to ask about Michael Hyatt’s Full Focus Planner.

 First off a disclaimer: I am an affiliate for the Full Focus Planner because I’ve been using it since it was in beta in Q3 2017 and absolutely love it.
 This does not affect what I share below.
-It does mean that if you purchase the Full Focus Planner through my affiliate link I earn a commission and you can save 10% using the promo code ROBBYFALL10.
+It does mean that if you purchase the Full Focus Planner through my affiliate link I earn a commission.
 It’s not enough for me to buy my next planner, but it adds up to help me keep the lights on.

 What Is The Full Focus Planner?

 Let’s get this out of the way first…The Full Focus Planner is a physical planner.
 In this age where everything is digital, you may be wondering why anyone would want a physical planner.

 Have you ever impatiently waited for an email?
 I’m guessing it’s pretty rare.
 But what about physical mail?
 You can’t wait for your package to come.
 Or you’re thrilled when you get a hand-written thank you card.

 It turns out that humans are physical beings living in a physical world.
 And you know what…that means we like physical things to interact with.
 In this digital era, sometimes it’s nice to use pen and paper.

 Most standard paper planners are designed to be a placeholder for your calendar and to-do list.
 The Full Focus Planner, on the other hand, doesn’t just keep track of what you need to do.
 It helps you define what you need to do so you can tackle the most high-leverage tasks to make massive progress on your biggest goals.
 And you do all this while focusing on what matters most.